 Yes.
-We’ll just say that right at the start because putting the tl;dr at the end of articles has always felt counterintuitive to us.
-TripleTen can help you get from wherever you are — wherever you are — to a career in tech.
-With gumption, hard work, and proactive use of all of our support resources, anyone can absolutely make it in tech.
+Putting the TL;DR at the bottom of an article has always felt backwards to us, so we're saying it up front: TripleTen can take you from wherever you are — wherever you are — to a career in tech.
+With grit, real effort, and active use of our support resources, beginners absolutely make it.

 Built for beginners

-The first thing to understand is that TripleTen, by design, is made for beginners.
+The first thing to know is that the TripleTen bootcamp is built for beginners by design.
 And this is evident even from the very first interaction many people will have with the bootcamp itself: enrollment.

 Many bootcamps require prospective students to undergo an admissions process during which they are vetted for likelihood of success.
 That means these institutions exclude the people who might need this career transformation the most, i.e., the people who want to gain the know-how that will get them out of the career rut they might be in.